 We use a specially developed tool to help ensure that all participants in PRIME programmes come from less socially mobile backgrounds where access to the profession is particularly difficult.
 This means we can understand your achievements in the context of your personal circumstances and compare your application fairly with the benefit of more information.
 You can learn more about CRS

-Students’ experiences are better when we all work together, and that’s clear to see in the following case studies:
+Students’ experiences are better when we all work together, and that’s clear to see in the following videos and case studies:

 My Summer Experience